Amlan-Bora/Happy-Diwali-Web-Page-/README.md

-# Happy-Diwali-Web-Page-
+# Happy-Diwali-Web-Page

-A colour changing simple web page to wish Happy Diwali
+A colour changing and simple web page to wish Happy Diwali created using only HTML and CSS .